Tornadoes of 2002: July

 There were 68 tornadoes confirmed in the US in July.

 July 28

 A brief F1 tornado impacted Mottville, New York, which caused $2 million (2002 USD) in damage.

 August

 There were 86 tornadoes confirmed in the US in August.

 August 1

 During the first day of August, four tornadoes were confirmed across lower Michigan, including two F1 tornadoes, the first one traveled a mile from the lakeshore in Boyne City, causing significant damage to The Landings Condos and uprooting trees across the town.
 The final one was half a mile wide and traveled 6 and a half miles, hitting Tustin in the early evening hours of August 1.

 August 11

-An F4 tornado touched down in North Dakota, injuring or killing nobody.
+An F4 tornado touched down in North Dakota, resulting in no casualties.

 September

 There were 61 tornadoes confirmed in the US in September.

 September 2

 At approximately 4:20 PM CDT, an F3 tornado tore through the town of Ladysmith, Wisconsin, causing $25 million in damage.
 27 people were injured but nobody was killed.
 The twister had a path of 16 miles, and was one of six to touchdown in Wisconsin that day.